danielrriggs/danielrriggs.github.io/content/procrastination.md

 Sometimes we don't engage in a behavior because our brain can't figure out how to do it.

 Researchers did studies to figure out who would actually study for a chemistry test.
 What kind of thinking correlates with getting an 'A' on a chemistry test?
 They discovered 3 kinds of thoughts.
 	The first kind of thought was, "I want to get an 'A'".
-This [[correlation coefficient]] was 0.36 with getting an 'A'.
+This [[Correlation coefficient]] was 0.36 with getting an 'A'.
 Decent, but not very powerful.
 	The second kind of thought was, "I need to study for the chemistry test".
 It wasn't the goal they wanted to achieve, but rather, that they "need to do".
-This thought also had about a 0.36 [[correlation coefficient]] with getting an 'A'.
+This thought also had about a 0.36 [[Correlation coefficient]] with getting an 'A'.
-	The third kind of thought was what they call an "implementation thought" which had a 0.65 [[correlation coefficient]] with getting an 'A'.
+	The third kind of thought was what they call an "implementation thought" which had a 0.65 [[Correlation coefficient]] with getting an 'A'.
 An example of an implementation thought: "I'm going to study for chemistry on Wednesday at 3:00"

 **If you want to engage in a behavior, your mind needs to think, not about goals, but about implementation.**

 The larger the goal, the more overwhelming it is; the brain doesn't know how to break it down, & the worse the operational procrastination gets.

 The solution to operational procrastination is to break larger goals into lots of implementable steps.
-We call this technique [[operationalizing a problem]].
+We call this technique [[Operationalizing a problem]].
 The more that we use an *external* process to break a task into individual components, the easier it is to execute.
 	That has even become a job - project management.
 A project manager takes a big project & breaks it into small steps; this is how things get made.

 Simple technique: Reverse engineer it.
 "What is the last final step?"
 Then work your way backwards from that.